YuanXiQWQ/lang-localisation-tool/README.md

 - **API Call Failure:** Check whether the API configuration is correct and if the network connection is stable.
 For DeepSeek, please monitor its service status.
 - **No Difference Detected:** Ensure that there are indeed differences between the new and old source language files.

-### License
+### Licence

+This project is licenced under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) licence.
+This licence has
-This project is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
-This license has [unofficial translated versions](https://www.gnu.org/licenses/translations.en.html), for reference only.
+[unofficial translated versions](https://www.gnu.org/licenses/translations.en.html), for reference only.